E&O Insurance >FAQS>LAWYERS in Private Practice FAQs

 Program Information Guide,

 the Restricted Area of Practice Option is available only to LAWYERS who restrict their practice to criminal and/or immigration law during the policy year and all LAWYERS in a law firm that is a law partnership must select this option collectively as a group.
-Therefore, as a partnership, if one LAWYER of your firm elects to expand his/her practice beyond criminal and immigration law, all policies for the LAWYERS of the partnership must be likewise amended.
+Therefore, as a partnership, if one LAWYER of your firm elects to expand their practice beyond criminal and immigration law, all policies for the LAWYERS of the partnership must be likewise amended.